Share This Article

 Similarly, bilingual teens outperformed monolingual teens when tested on various tasks that assessed executive brain functions like attention and working memory.

-Now that you know what is foreign language learning anxiety, how do you help your child deal with it?
+Now that you know what is foreign language anxiety, how do you help your child deal with it?

 Here are a few things to remember when you develop strategies to help your child overcome foreign language learning anxiety: